Kaishiyoku/webpack-react-md-import-transformer/README.md

 # webpack-react-md-import-transformer
-A basic import transformer to enable tree shaking
+A basic import transformer to optimize react-md imports.

 Table of contents
 =================